zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Nancy: Well, suit yourself.
 I don’t recommend turni ng down too many invitations, or you’ll get a reputation for being a recluse.

 Eric: That’s okay with me.
-I’d rather not be the su bject of talk among the busybodies.
+I’d rather not be the subject of talk among the busybodies.

 Nancy: Busybodies!
 Well, some people!